samuelmagnusson/markitdown/README.md

 |Strikethrou text |~~Example~~      |
 |Multiple weights |***~~Example~~***|

-It is also possible to a quote:
+It is also possible to ad a quote:

 >  This is a awsome quote

-or a code block
+or a code block:

 ```